 Discover the rich history of Parramatta across the centuries in this poetic journey through fifteen historic locations across the CBD.
 Sink into stories of convicts, war time battalions, Aboriginal history, and 20’s culture in this unique transmedia poetry trail.
-This trail combines poetry composed by local high school students and professional poets, with original musical scores and videography, which responding to significant places across the city including Roxy Theatre, Old Government House, Howell’s Mill, Boer War Memorial and the Parramatta Town Hall.
+This trail combines poetry composed by local high school students and professional poets, with original musical scores and videography, which correspond to significant places across the city including Roxy Theatre, Old Government House, Howell’s Mill, Boer War Memorial and the Parramatta Town Hall.

 This poetry trail is split into two loops, the first starts at the Lancer Barracks, and the second at St John’s Cemetery in historic Paramatta.
 Keep an eye out for Easter Eggs scattered throughout the tale via hyperlinks.
 Each one lets you know a little more about the history of the locations you’ll visit on this poetry trail.